Conform User Guide

 glasswall_conform conform_only -i /home/azureuser/input_files -o /home/azureuser/output_files

-Fast Mode is an option available in Conform that offers quicker processing with improved visual fidelity for PDF files.
+Fast mode is an option available in Conform that offers quicker processing with improved visual fidelity for PDF files.
 When enabled, it speeds up document processing while maintaining a higher level of visual similarity to the original document.
-However, in fast mode, embedded fonts are not replaced, and other features such as watermarking are unavailable.
+However, in fast mode, embedded fonts are not replaced.

-If fast mode is disabled, the standard processing method is used.
+If fast mode is disabled, cautious mode is used.
 While this may take longer, it replaces embedded fonts as part of its processing, maximising risk reduction but may impact visual fidelity.
-Disabling fast mode also enables full feature support, including font replacement and watermarking.
+Disabling fast mode enables full feature support, including font replacement.

-• With fast mode enabled: Faster processing with higher visual fidelity, embedded fonts are not replaced, and other features such as watermarking are unavailable.
+• With fast mode enabled: Faster processing with higher visual fidelity, embedded fonts are not replaced.

 Fast mode is enabled by default, but can be disabled using the optional --disable-fast-mode command line argument.

 --disable-fast-mode Optional.
 Disables attempting fast mode.
-Fast mode offers quicker processing and higher visual fidelity, but does not replace embedded fonts and disables features such as font replacement and watermarking.
-Disabling it falls back to the standard method, which may take longer but replaces embedded fonts and enables full feature support, including font replacement and watermarking.
+Fast mode offers quicker processing and higher visual fidelity, but does not replace embedded fonts.
+Disabling it falls back to cautious mode, which may take longer and could result in lower visual fidelity.
 Default: False.

 Glasswall Python Wrapper functionality